Arnold O. Beckman High School: Golf

 Beckman's 2014 men's golf team won the CIF- Southern Section at Talega Golf Club.
 This was the first CIF Championships in Beckman golf history.

 Incidents

-In February 2023 a teacher at the school was arrested for placing video cameras in student bathrooms.
-The perpetrator, Siu-Kong Sit, the school's robotics coach, was also found to have recorded students in a washroom at a robotics tournament.
-In March 2024 Sit pleaded guilty to one count of possession of child pornography and was sentenced to 17 and one-half years in prison.
+In February 2023 a teacher at the school was arrested for placing video cameras in student bathrooms at the school.
+Siu-Kong Sit, the school's robotics coach, admitted to hiding cameras and collecting photographic and video material since at least February 2020.
+Sit also admitted to having recorded students in a hotel bathroom at a Texas robotics tournament in May 2022.
+In March 2024, Sit pleaded guilty to one count of possession of child pornography and was sentenced to 17-and-a-half years in prison.